Justin-Insight/mymindteam.com/content/our-team/stacy-stefaniak-luther-psyd.md

   meta_description:
   featured_image:
   featured_image_alt:
-headshot: /Stacy-Luther-New.jpg
+headshot: /Stacy-Luther-New-2.jpg
 job_title: Doctor of Psychology
 zoom_room_url: https://zoom.us/j/8323767696
 weight: 4
 draft: false
 ---

-Dr. Stacy Stefaniak Luther is a licensed professional counselor and one of the founders of Mind Team.
+Dr. Stacy Stefaniak Luther is a licensed psychologist and one of the founders of Mind Team.
 She earned her PsyD at Capella University in 2018.
 She is licensed in Wisconsin and is a board member of the Autism Society of Greater WI.